 Coronavirus (COVID-19) - What You Should Know

 Call your doctor if you develop a fever, have a cough, difficulty breathing, repeated shaking with chills, or new loss of taste or smell.
-Let your doctor know if you’ve been in close contact with a person known to have Coronavirus (COVID-19).
-Be sure to carefully follow your doctors’ instructions.
-You should not go to the hospital or emergency room just to find out if you have coronavirus.
-ONLY go to the emergency room if you have shortness of breath, chest pain or difficulty talking.
+Let your doctor know if you’ve been in close contact with a person known to have COVID-19.
+Be sure to carefully follow your doctor’s instructions.
+Go to the emergency room ONLY if you have shortness of breath, chest pain, or difficulty talking.

 If you are sick with any of the symptoms above, you must stay inside and isolate yourself from others.
-You should stay home until at least 10 days have passed since the onset of your symptoms AND at least 3 days since you had a fever.
+You should stay home until at least 10 days have passed since the onset of your symptoms AND at least 24 hours since you had a fever without fever-reducing medication.
 While at home, stay as far away from the people you live with as is possible.
-Do not share personal items, like dishes, towels, or bedding, with others.
+Do not share personal items like dishes, towels, or bedding with others.
 Wash your hands frequently and clean all surfaces you touch with household cleaning spray.

-At Healthfirst, our commitment to getting you access to high-quality care remains our top priority.
+At Healthfirst, our commitment to getting you access to quality healthcare remains our top priority.
 Telemedicine lets you receive medical advice or treatment by phone or online video, right from the comfort of your home.

 - Call your primary care provider (PCP)

-Call your doctor to see if they’re participating in telemedicine.
-Since they already know your medical history, they’re a great first choice.
+Ask your doctor if they’re participating in telemedicine.
 If your doctor provides phone or video appointments, follow their instructions.